 Hairy Maclary from Donaldson’s Dairy by Lynley Dodd

 Hairy Maclary likes to wander off for a walk with his friends.
 But the scary Scarface Claw is just around the corner.
 A great book for introducing children to rhyme.
-An ideal book to aid language and literacy development, this is a fun text for year 1 pupils to share.
+An ideal book to aid language and literacy development, this is a fun text for year 1 children to share.

 Adventure picture book